Mohammadreza Hojat, PhD

 Suite 320, Curtis Building

 Philadelphia, PA 19107

 Dr. Hojat is a licensed psychologist, and in addition to medical education, other areas of his research interest include physician empathy, physician lifelong learning, inter-professional collaboration, psychosocial factors in academic and professional performance, mother-child attachment, psychodynamic study of loneliness, cross-cultural studies, and personality development and measurement.
-Dr. Hojat is a coauthor of two books: Loneliness: Theory, Research, and Applications (Springer, 1987), and Assessment Measures in Medical School, Residency, and Practice: The Connections (Springer, 1993).
+Dr. Hojat is a coauthor of two books: Loneliness: Theory, Research, and Applications (Springer, 1987), and Assessment Measures in Medical College, Residency, and Practice: The Connections (Springer, 1993).
 Dr. Hojat’s book: Empathy in Patient Care: Antecedents, Development and Outcomes was published by Springer in 2007, and its second edition will be released in 2015.